swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 An instance of an `XCTestCase` subclass can set its [`continueAfterFailure`](https://developer.apple.com/documentation/xctest/xctestcase/1496260-continueafterfailure) property to `false` to cause a test to stop running after a failure occurs.
-XCTest stops an affected test method by throwing an Objective-C exception at the time the failure occurs.
+XCTest stops an affected test by throwing an Objective-C exception at the time the failure occurs.

 - Note: `continueAfterFailure` is not fully supported when using the